jurichar/flm/README.md

-# Getting Started with FML
+# Getting Started with company admin tool

 fml is a full-stack application designed to manage and visualize performance metrics.
 The project utilizes Django for the backend, React for the frontend, TailwindCSS for styling, and Docker for containerization.